 About legal decisions made under the Charities Act 2005

-In the course of our work we carefully consider all available information to ensure that each decision we make is a proper exercise of our powers and consistent with our statutory objectives.
-At times, these decisions are not favourable to entities, in that we may decline to register an entity, deregister an entity, or decline requests to restrict information from the public Charities Register.
+In our work, we carefully consider all available information to ensure each decision is a proper exercise of our powers and is consistent with our statutory objectives.
+Some decisions may not be favourable to entities, such as declining registration, deregistering an entity, or refusing requests to restrict information on the public Charities Register.

 Does Charities Services publish reasons for all decisions to decline applications or remove entities from the Charities Register?